Site news

 Russian Strategic Rocket Forces conducted a launch of the Topol ICBM.
 The vehicle, which was in armaments for 21 years, lifted off from Plesetsk on Oct.
 12, 2008, at 11:24 Moscow Time (07:24 GMT).
 According to the official information, the rocket successfully reached the Kura impact range on the Kamchatka Peninsula.

-2009 April 30, 12:10 Moscow Time: A combined team of Irkutsk rocket unit and space forces conducted a training launch of the RS-12M Topol missile from Plesetsk, a spokesman for the strategic missile forces said.
+On April 30, 2009, at 12:10 Moscow Time, a combined team of Irkutsk rocket unit and space forces conducted a training launch of the RS-12M Topol missile from Plesetsk, a spokesman for the strategic missile forces said.
 The goal of the mission was to confirm the missile's characteristics and certify the vehicles of that type for extended service.
 The rocket used in the mission was manufactured in 1987 and until August 2007 was deployed with the Teikovo division, according to a RVSN official.

 Topol flies from Kapustin Yar